 Transplanting -- Transplant gently to avoid damaging the roots.
 After transplanting, do not pack down the soil.
 Shade the plant from sun for the first 3 weeks.

-Light -- This Impatiens doesn't need a whole lot of direct sun - just bright light.
+Light -- This Impatiens doesn't need much direct sun - just bright light.
 It grows well in morning + late afternoon sun, or tree-filtered sun all day.
-Shade it from hot, midday sun.
+Shade it from hot, afternoon sun.

-Climate -- The ideal temperature is between 50 and 85 degrees.
+Climate -- The ideal temperature is between 50 and 85 degrees, with cool nights.
 In warmer areas, avoid placing it in areas where heat can collect, like near a sunny wall.
 Protect your plant from all frost.
 You may grow it indoors, provided that the air isn't too dry.
-If the humidity is below around 50%, consider using a room humidifier.
+If the humidity is below around 40%, consider using a room humidifier if it seems to suffer.

 Have fun growing it!